BrentDouglas/chainlink/README.md

 Copy [test.template.properties](test.template.properties) to `test.properties`.

-You will have to have both postgresql and redis installed and running and redis installed and running.
+You will have to have both postgresql and redis installed and running.
 These are both configured in `test.properties`.

 Run `mvn clean install -Ptest`.